 Nazareth is the biggest Arab City in the Galilee.
 Despite its significance in Christianity, most of its current population is Muslim.
-Nazareth’s main Holy Christian sites are between the old city’s spring and the Church of Annunciation.
-The “the Watchman” episode was only a short presentation of the city, filmed at Mount of Precipice.
-I hope to return with Erick to film in Nazareth a full episode, as it has much to offer.
+Nazareth’s main holy Christian sites are between the Old City’s spring and the Church of Annunciation.
+The Watchman episode was only a short presentation of the city, filmed at Mount of Precipice.
+I hope to return to Nazareth with Erick for a full episode, as it has much to offer.

 Nazareth is a significant pilgrimage destination for Christians.
 Its main attraction, in the heart of the city, is the Church of Annunciation.
-By Christian tradition it is built over the home of Mary.
+By Christian tradition, it is built over the home of Mary.
 Here, by Christian faith, Jesus was conceived.
 The current church was completed in 1969.
 It has a distinct “eclectic-brutalist” design, reflecting the period it was built.
-Its courtyard and interior walls are adorned with dozens of Icon offerings, gifts of Catholic communities from all around the globe.
-The current church is built over previous churches and other finds whose remains were uncovered in the 1950’s.
+Its courtyard and interior walls are adorned with dozens of icon offerings and gifts from Catholic communities all around the globe.
+The current church is built over previous churches and other finds whose remains were uncovered in the 1950s.

-In one of the alleys behind the church is the Synagogue-Church, said to be the site of the first century synagogue where Jesus preached for the first time on his messianic role (Luke 4).
-The Greek-Orthodox church maintains another church near the city’s spring.
-By Apocryphal tradition the angel also appeared to Mary at the spring.
+In one of the alleys behind the church, is the Synagogue-Church.
+This is said to be the site of the first century synagogue, where Jesus preached for the first time on his messianic role (Luke 4).
+The Greek-Orthodox maintain another church near the city’s spring.
+By Apocryphal tradition, the angel also appeared to Mary in the spring.

 Nazareth is also a great site to sample the Israeli-Arab cuisine.
-It is famous for its cheese- based desert knafeh, and the best kebab ever!
+It is famous for its cheese based dessert knafeh, and the best kebab ever!